Brendan Bracken: Business and political career

 After Sedbergh, whose "old boy" tie he used to good effect, Bracken was briefly a schoolmaster at Bishop's Stortford College.
+He moved to London, where he joined the League of Nations Union and made pro-imperialist speeches.
+He obtained a job at the Empire Review, where he got acquainted with J. L. Garvin, former editor of The Observer, who would introduce him to Winston Churchill in the summer of 1923.

 He then made a successful career from 1922 as a magazine publisher and newspaper editor in London.
 His initial success was based on selling advertising space to at least cover the cost of each number.
 In the 1923 election, he assisted Winston Churchill's unsuccessful attempt to be elected as Member of Parliament (MP) for Leicester West, which began their political association.
 He also assisted in Churchill's 1924 Westminster Abbey by-election campaign.
 In the fighting that occurred on the streets, Bracken was stabbed.